SFDO-Tooling/CumulusCI/docs/github_actions.rst

 Configure Secrets
 -----------------
-You may have noticed that the workflow refers to a couple of â€œsecrets,â€ ``CUMULUSCI_SERVICE_github`` and ``SFDX_AUTH_URL``.
+You may have noticed that the workflow refers to a couple of "secrets":
+``CUMULUSCI_SERVICE_github`` and ``SFDX_AUTH_URL``.
 You need to add these secrets to the repository settings before you can use this workflow.